Fitness centre manager

 Salary

-- New entrants to the profession are likely to start as assistant or trainee managers, on salaries of around £22,000 to £25,000.
+- New entrants to the profession are likely to start as assistant or trainee managers, with salaries averaging from £24,000.

-- As a fitness centre manager, with experience and having completed further training, you can earn in the region of £25,000 to £35,000.
+- With experience and having completed further training, you can expect to earn up to £35,000

-- With significant experience, working for a large leisure or health club that has a large turnover (e.g. over £2million) you may earn £35,000+.
+- With significant experience, working for a large leisure or health club that has a large turnover (e.g. over £2million) you may earn upwards of £39,000.

-Salaries vary depending on the size and location of the centre, and whether it's privately owned or under the control of the local authority.
+Much like the role, salaries vary depending on the size and location of the centre.
+It also depends on whether it's privately owned or under the control of the local authority.

 Income figures are intended as a guide only.